t-shoemaker/2024_dtl_lm-interpretability/chapters/09_gpt.md

     )
 ```

-Let's see if we can build a for loop header, `for i in range(10):`.
+Let's see if we can build a Python for loop header, `for i in range(10):`.

 ```{code-cell}
 :tags: [output_scroll]